 7. Not More Than 3 Nights: The parenting plan lays out how much time and when each child spends time with each parent.
 Regardless of those details, most parents want to arrange a meal or quality time of 2-3 hours with their children after spending three nights apart from them.
 Building in regular “touch time” is very beneficial.

 8. I Don’t Want to Go to Mom’s/Dad’s: It is heartbreaking when kids cling to a parent.
-It happens with child care, kindergarten, camp and school buses.
-Kids do not like change anymore than parents.
+It happens with child care, kindergarten, camp, and school buses.
+Kids do not like change any more than parents.
 When it comes to maintaining the parenting schedule, this is where parents need a united front.
 Just like going to school, parents have to set forth an expectation that this is the way it is.
-With few extreme exceptions, it’s best for kids to stick with the schedule.
-Otherwise the parenting schedule will be based on their protests.
+With a few extreme exceptions, it’s best for kids to stick with the schedule.
+Otherwise, the parenting schedule will be based on their protests.
 It’s wise to give it at least three months so things can settle into a routine.
-Just like child care, you have to give it time.
+Just like childcare, you have to give it time.
 Off-line, and not while a child is protesting, Mom and Dad can discuss options and consider alternatives if needed.

 Providing coverage is different from trading a weekend or day; it’s important to be clear with each on the agreement surrounding the request.